robbrad/UKBinCollectionData/wiki/Councils.md

 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

-Note: The postcode should be wrapped in double quotes and with a space in the middle.
-The house number doesn't need quotes.
+Note: Provide your house number (without quotes) and postcode (wrapped in double quotes with a space).

 ---